-In this article, we’ll show you the ropes of setting up a Facebook Business Page that will attract lots of ‘Likes’ and followers.
-But it doesn’t end there.
-We’ll also give you pointers about what to do after you get those impressive audience numbers to keep your fans staying hyped about your page.
+In this article, we’ll show you the ropes of setting up a Facebook Business Page to attract an online following.
+We’ll also give you tips on what to do after you get an uptick of “Likes” to keep followers engaged.

-Before we dive into what goes into your Business Page, let’s first get some basic terminology out the way.
-You’re probably already familiar with all Facebook marketing has to offer to individual users from your own account with them.
-Unlike a creating a personal Facebook page, however, a Business Page is meant to represent your company or organization, engage with your target audience and to strengthen your branding online.
-To achieve this goal, Business Pages are equipped with special tools that are not available on regular personal accounts, such as:
+Before we dive into what goes into your Facebook Business Page, let’s first go over some basic terminology.
+Unlike creating a personal Facebook page, a Business Page is meant to represent your company or organization, connect with your target market and strengthen your brand online.
+To help achieve your Facebook marketing goals, Business Pages are equipped with special features that are not available on regular personal accounts, such as:

 Targeting specific user groups for specific posts